CreditLadder Review: Can it Improve Your Credit Score?

 What about other CRAs?

 A credit reference agency (CRA) is an organisation that stores data about you, primarily things about your financial behaviour and credit applications.
-There are three main credit reference agencies in the UK, with Experian (the one that CreditLadder refers your rent information to) being one of the most popular.
+There are three main credit reference agencies in the UK, with Experian being one of the most popular.

 Not all credit lenders will take data from Experian though, and many will use just one or two of the CRAs to get your credit report, rather than all of them.

-CreditLadder informs Experian of members’ rent payments, but it currently has no agreement with any of the other CRAs in the UK – Crediva, Equifax or TransUnion.
+CreditLadder informs Experian of members’ rent payments, but it now also reports to the other top CRAs in the UK – Crediva, Equifax & TransUnion.

 Is CreditLadder legit?

-CreditLadder is a safe and legitimate way of building your credit score in the UK.
-It is affiliated with Nationwide and Experian, and is authorised and regulated by the Financial Conduct Authority (FCA).
+CreditLadder is a safe and legitimate way of building your credit score in the UK and is authorised and regulated by the Financial Conduct Authority (FCA).

 Tens of thousands of tenants have registered with Credit Ladder, and the company is also supported by HM Treasury (the government’s finance ministry).